Medically reviewed by Drugs.com. Last updated on Sep 15, 2023.

 - Poor absorption.
 Less common is a problem with absorbing cerebrospinal fluid.
 This is often related to inflammation of brain tissues from disease or injury.

 - Overproduction.
 Rarely, cerebrospinal fluid is created more quickly than it can be absorbed.

 Your brain floats in a bath of cerebrospinal fluid.
 This fluid also fills large open structures, called ventricles, which lie deep inside your brain.
 The fluid-filled ventricles help keep the brain buoyant and cushioned.

-In many cases, the cause of hydrocephalus is unknown.
-However, a number of developmental or medical problems can contribute to or trigger hydrocephalus.
+Much of the time, the cause of hydrocephalus is not known.
+However, developmental or medical problems can contribute to or trigger hydrocephalus.

-- Abnormal development of the central nervous system that can obstruct the flow of cerebrospinal fluid
+- The central nervous system developed in a way that blocks the flow of cerebrospinal fluid.

-- Bleeding within the ventricles, a possible complication of premature birth
+- Bleeding occurred within the ventricles.
+This is a possible complication of premature birth.

-- Infection in the uterus — such as rubella or syphilis — during pregnancy, which can cause inflammation in fetal brain tissues
+- There was an infection in the uterus during pregnancy, such as rubella or syphilis.
+An infection can cause swelling in the brain tissues of an unborn baby.

 Other contributing factors

 Other factors that can contribute to hydrocephalus among any age group include:

-- Lesions or tumors of the brain or spinal cord
+- Tumors of the brain or spinal cord.

 - Central nervous system infections, such as bacterial meningitis or mumps.